 But at the proper time, Divine justice calls for Divine judgment.
 And Divine judgment is only right and fair when you consider the cruelty and wickedness that has been carried out against the people of God throughout the centuries.
 Just think of what the nation of Israel, the Jews, have endured—not the least of which was the horror of the holocaust.

 And what about the church?
-According to Voice of the Martyrs, anywhere between one hundred to three hundred thousand believers are killed each year throughout the world for nothing more than believing in Jesus Christ as Lord and Savior.
+Anywhere between one hundred to three hundred thousands believers are killed each year throughout the world for nothing more than believing in Jesus Christ as Lord and Savior.
 Daily, in other parts of the world, the saints are mistreated, suffer economic terrorism, endure beatings, rape, imprisonment and death—by the thousands.
 Just because we don’t see those horrors here in the western world does not mean it is not happening elsewhere—or won’t happen here some day.

 Yes, Divine justice is coming to this world.
 It has to, or God isn’t just and righteous.
 And when justice finally arrives, you and I will lift our voice in praise, and along with all the saints and the heavenly hosts, say, “just and true are your judgments, O Lord.”
 (Revelation 16:7)